Product structures in Floer theory for Lagrangian cobordisms: An -structure

 \subsubsection{Proof of Relation \eqref{second terme}.}

-In this section, in order to be less confusing, we do not write the pure chords asymptotics in the moduli spaces anymore.
-As before, the left-hand side of Relation \eqref{second terme}, with inputs a $d$-tuple of asymptotics $(a_d,\dots,a_1)$, splits into two sums:
+In this section, in order to cause less confusion, we do not write the pure chords asymptotics in the moduli spaces anymore.
+As before, the left-hand side of Relation \eqref{second terme}, with inputs a $k$-tuple of asymptotics $(a_k,\dots,a_1)$, splits into two sums:

 and